LuaScripters/Tutorial/windows.md

 Installing Luarocks as a standalone executable
 ----------------------------------------

+If you're installing Lua, chances are, you will want to install additional functionality from the internet.
+Currently, the main way of distributing Lua modules easily is using Luarocks.

 The easiest way to install luarocks on Windows is to get the standalone executables.
 These are just two `.exe` files that contain everything you need to run luarocks.